wp-plugins/ldap-login-for-intranet-sites/readme.txt

 *	Test connection to your LDAP server
 *	Test authentication using credentials stored in your LDAP server
 *	Ability to test against demo LDAP server and demo credentials
+*	You will need to install PHP LDAP extension in WordPress
+*	No need for a public IP address or FQDN for your LDAP.
+*	Will get support if you contact miniOrange at info@miniorange.com

 = Do you want support? =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>